 The City and the Department generally are self-insured with respect to general liability claims.
-In fiscal years ended June 30, 2018, June 30, 2019, and June 30, 2020, the Department reached settlements of lawsuits and claims related to the Wastewater System and paid with Judgment, Settlements and Losses general funds approximating \$7,000, \$14,000, and \$15,000, respectively.
+During the year ended June 30, 2020, the Department reached settlements of lawsuits and claims related to the Wastewater System and paid judgment, settlements and losses with general funds approximating \$15,000.
+The Department settled no lawsuits and claims related to the Wastewater System in the year ended June 30, 2021.